MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 - [Azure Application Gateway](/azure/application-gateway/overview): An alternative to Load Balancer.
 All four predefined ARM templates deploy Load Balancer.
 If you use a fully configurable deployment instead of an ARM template, you can choose Application Gateway instead of Load Balancer.
 Application Gateway is a web traffic Load Balancer that you can use to manage traffic to your web applications.
 Application Gateway can make routing decisions based on the additional attributes of an HTTP request, such as a URI path or host header.

 - [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview): An in-memory data store based on the open-source software Redis.
 Redis improves the performance and scalability of an application that heavily stores back-end data.
-It can process large volumes of application requests by keeping frequently accessed data in the server memory, and this data can be written to and read from quickly.
+It can process large volumes of application requests by keeping frequently accessed data in the server memory.
+This data can be written to and read from quickly.

 ## Storage template